zxdvd/blog/content/data_structure/hash table.md

  cpu and memory a lot.

 ### load factor
-The undergound array will resize if the hash table grows too big or shrinks to a small one.
+The underground array will resize if the hash table grows too big or shrinks to a small one.
 But when will it resize?
 For a hash table with array size 8, will it resize to 16 when it is half full or totally full?